-- Where, adequate quotes as per the thresholds are cannot be obtained a detailed motivation must be furnished by the Unit Head/delegate official - Then an order can be written out by SCM unit within the order authorisation delegations. - Before an order is written SCM unit must ensure that all the above steps are performed.
+- Then an order can be written out by SCM unit within the order authorisation delegations. - Before an order is written SCM unit must ensure that all the above steps are performed.

-PAYMENTS (PARAGRAPH 16 OF THE GCC)
+6 PAYMENTS (PARAGRAPH 16 OF THE GCC)

-Under normal circumstances payment is made for supplies in accordance with the contract conditions only after they have been delivered and, where applicable installed, in good working order.
+☐ Under normal circumstances payment is made for supplies in accordance with the contract conditions only after they have been delivered and, where applicable installed, in good working order.